 The Committee shall consist of at least three directors, or such other number as the Audit Committee may have and remain in compliance with the rules and regulations promulgated by the Nasdaq Stock Market, who shall be appointed by the Board.
-Each member of the Committee shall be "independent" as that term is defined in Nasdaq Stock Market ("Nasdaq") Rule 4200(a) (15) and shall otherwise meet the independence and experience requirements of Nasdaq, Section 10A-3 of the Securities Exchange Act of 1934 (the "Exchange Act"), and the rules and regulations of the SEC.
+Each member of the Committee shall be "independent" as that term is defined in Nasdaq Stock Market ("Nasdaq") Rule 4200(a)(15) and shall otherwise meet the independence and experience requirements of Nasdaq, Section 10A-3 of the Securities Exchange Act of 1934 (the "Exchange Act"), and the rules and regulations of the SEC.
 The Board may, at any time and in its complete discretion, replace a Committee member.
 Each member of the Committee shall be financially literate and shall, at a minimum, be able to read and understand fundamental financial statements, including the Company's balance sheet, income statement and cash flow statement.
-No member of the Committee shall have participated in the preparation of the financial statements of the Company or any current subsidiary of the Company at any time during the three years prior to that member being appointed to the Committee.
-At least one Committee member shall have, through education and experience as a public accountant or auditor, or a principal financial officer, controller or principal accounting officer or a chief executive officer, or from performance of similar functions, sufficient financial expertise in accounting and auditing so as to be a "financial expert", in accordance with such regulations as may be applicable to the Company from time to time.
+No member of the Committee shall have participated in the preparation of the financial statements of the Committee member shall have, through education and experience as a public accountant or auditor, or a principal financial officer, controller or principal accounting officer or a chief executive officer, or from performance of similar functions, sufficient financial expertise in accounting and auditing so as to be a "financial expert", in accordance with such regulations as may be applicable to the Company from time to time.